Ensuring vaccine transportation and delivery with IoT

 COVID-19 has been one of the deadliest viruses ever known to mankind.
 In the first 15 months since the outbreak, it had claimed more than 3.5 million lives and continues to claim more lives every day.
 Mass vaccination the world over seems to be the only solution right now.

-Vaccine availability goes a long way in combatting a disease.
 The smallpox vaccine was developed in 1796, but could be eradicated only in 1979.
 Many lives – 3 million died of small pox between 1929 and 1979 alone -- could have been saved if the vaccine was available to a larger population in the intervening 183 years.
 Similarly, the polio vaccine was discovered in 1955 but even 65 years later, the disease was endemic in two countries.
-Such delays can be attributed to the lack of technology, improper vaccine management and inefficient logistics.
+Such delays can be attributed to the lack of technology, improper vaccine management, and inefficient logistics.

 It goes without saying that we cannot afford such delays in the case of COVID-19 vaccine availability.
 If you are a vaccine manufacturer, or a government agency responsible for strategizing the transportation and distribution of COVID-19 vaccines, ensuring maximum reach and minimal wastages must be your primary concern.

 COVID-19 vaccines are currently being manufactured only by certain countries and ensuring accessibility at every corner of the globe is not an easy task.